-I get this question a lot.
+I get asked a lot, “What’s it like to be a female CEO?”
 The answer is not easy: I don’t have much to compare, I’ve never been a male CEO!

 During my corporate research job I was very driven to bring as many female colleagues as possible into the corporate research field.